JoeZlonicky/obsidian-vault/C++/Exception Handling.md

+### Description
 Exception handling is a method to tackle runtime errors so that normal flow of the program can be maintained.
 In C++ this is accomplished using
 1. `try`
 2. `catch`
 3. `throw`

+The STL provides a standard set of exception classes that can be used directly or inherited, including
+1. `std::exception`: base class for all standard exceptions
+2. `std::invalid_argument`: for invalid arguments being passed in
+3. `std::out_of_range`: commonly used for an invalid index while accessing a container
+### Examples
 ```c++
 int main() {
 	try {